juxt/astro-website/src/pages/blog/radar-2021.md

 # Our recipe

-We try, as far as possible, to stick with the widely recognised radar formula, so we use _Assess_, _Trial_, _Adopt_, and _Hold_ as our radar rings.
+We try, as far as possible, to stick with the widely recognized radar formula, so we use _Assess_, _Trial_, _Adopt_, and _Hold_ as our radar rings.
 We struggled at times to reconcile the way these terms are used by ThoughtWorks with our own plans to create a Clojure-specific radar,